ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

   - `delegationRewardOwner` is an `OutputOwners` output which includes `locktime`, `threshold` and array of `addresses`.
 Specifies the owner of the potential reward earned from delegations.
 Omitted if `subnetID` is not a PoS Subnet.
   - `potentialReward` is the potential reward earned from staking.
 Omitted if `subnetID` is not a PoS Subnet.
   - `delegationFeeRate` is the percent fee this validator charges when others delegate stake to them.
 Omitted if `subnetID` is not a PoS Subnet.
-  - `uptime` is the % of time the queried node has reported the peer as online.
-Omitted if `subnetID` is not a PoS Subnet.
+  - `uptime` is the % of time the queried node has reported the peer as online and validating the Subnet.
   - `connected` is if the node is connected and tracks the Subnet.
   - `signer` is the node's BLS public key and proof of possession.
 Omitted if the validator doesn't have a BLS public key.
   - `delegators` is the list of delegators to this validator.
 Omitted if `subnetID` is not a PoS Subnet.